machine-detonation/F7DAA0/README.md

-- Artist + Animator , quiet sometimes • if I'm yapping to you about my OCs or a passion project please listen I promise it'll be worth ur time
+- Artist + Animator • if I'm yapping to you about my OCs or a passion project please listen I promise it'll be worth ur time

 Random fact: To die of radiation from bananas , you would need to eat 50 million bananas . (idk if that is true or not but you probably won ' t fact check it)